AstrobioMike/NASA-GeneLab-working/metagenomics/GL-DPPD-7102.md

 **Parameter Definitions:**

 * `-o` – the output directory to store results
-* `*.fastq.gz` – the input reads are specified as a positional argument, and can be given all at once with wildecards like this, or as individual arguments with spaces in between them
+* `*.fastq.gz` – the input reads are specified as a positional argument, and can be given all at once with wildcards like this, or as individual arguments with spaces in between them

-**Input file types:**
+**Input files:**

 * fastq, compressed or uncompressed

-**Output file types:**
+**Output files:**

 * fastqc.html (FastQC output html summary)
 * fastqc.zip (FastQC output data)